Skewness-Robust Causal Discovery in Location-Scale Noise Models: Technical Details

 \subsection{Identifiability in Location-Scale Noise Models}

-In the following, we restate the theorem on the identification of location-scale noise models of~\citet{LOCI} for completeness.
-The authors derive a partial differential equation (PDE), which is required to be zero for all non-identifiable cases.
+In the following, we restate the theorem on the identification of location-scale noise models for bivariate models, that has been derived independently by~\citet{LOCI} and \citet{GRCI}, for completeness.
+The authors derive a partial differential equation (PDE) which is required to be zero for all non-identifiable cases.
 They argue that only pathological cases which solve this differential equation exist.

 \begin{theorem}[\citet{LOCI}] Assume the data is such that a location-scale noise model can be fit in both directions, i.e.,

 Let $\nu_1\left(\cdot\right)$ and $\nu_2\left(\cdot\right)$ be the twice differentiable log densities of $Y$ and $N_X$ respectively.
 For compact notation, define